Pranay-03/Gctc-Labs/gitcommands.md

 // To write a message

-firebase deploy --ony hosting -m "The message content here"
+firebase deploy --only hosting -m "The message content here"